 In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.John 1:1–2 — Modern English Version (Thinline Edition.; Lake Mary, FL: Passio, 2014)

 Paralleling the Genesis “In the beginning God,” we have John saying “In the beginning God.”
 This establishes that Jesus was already existent in the beginning.
 It also establishes Him as God.
 It’s just as Peter wrote.

 But if those two verses are not compelling enough, John explains it further.

 All things were created through Him, and without Him nothing was created that was created.John 1:3 — Modern English Version (Thinline Edition.; Lake Mary, FL: Passio, 2014)

 I love the simplicity of that sentence.
 Jesus is the Creator.
 He is not created.
 He was foreordained before creation.
 Without Him, nothing was created.
 He couldn’t have been created.
 No matter how you want to think of it.

 Firstborn of every creature.

-Yet being firstborn is not about order as we would think.
-The idea of firstborn (of every creature) is about position, not when it happened.
+Yet being firstborn is not about the order as we would think.
+The idea of firstborn (of every creature) is about the position, not when it happened.
 The order was previously established before creation.